ciscoheat/superforms-web/src/routes/concepts/multiple-forms/+page.md

 </form>
 ```

-This works well with forms that only posts to its dedicated form action.
+This works well with forms that only post to its dedicated form action.
 But for more dynamic scenarios, let's say a database table where rows can be editable, you want to communicate to the server which form id was sent.
 This can be done with a hidden form field or a query parameter, to let the server know what `id` was posting, and what it should respond with.

 ### Setting id on the client